 While “kinky” is sometimes used to describe Type 4 hair, “coarse” describes the texture.
 Just because hair is coarse doesn’t necessarily mean that it must also be kinky, or vice versa!

-By treating fine, Type 4 coils the same way that you might treat coarse, Type 4, more durable hair, you risk accidentally damaging your coils with mistreatment.
+By treating fine curls the same way that you might treat coarse, more durable hair, you risk accidentally damaging your curls with mistreatment.